Dale Torborg: World Championship Wrestling (1998–2001)

 In 1995, Torborg worked for the American Wrestling Federation as The MVP, a baseball player character.
 After the AWF dissolved he was hired by World Championship Wrestling and sent to the WCW Power Plant to train alongside Bill Goldberg, Lodi, Chuck Palumbo, Mark Jindrak, Jimmy Yang, Evan Karagias, Shane Helms, Allan Funk, Christie Wolf, and Ron Reis.
 He and Chad Fortune were briefly a tag team known as "The Pit Crew".
 In 1998, after two matches as The MVP, he was asked to portray a character named The Demon, a gimmick modeled on the stage persona of Kiss bassist Gene Simmons.
 The gimmick was initially assigned to Brian Adams who never wrestled as the character, after which it was given to Torborg.
 He was managed by Asya (Christi Wolf).

 The "Demon" character was originally supposed to be the beginning of a stable called The Warriors of KISS, in which the other original members of the band would have a wrestler representing their look and gimmick.
 KISS was guaranteed their "Demon" themed wrestler would wrestle a Main Event match with the contract they made with WCW.
 This was supposed to happen at a special 1999 New Year's Eve PPV against Vampiro.
 The PPV and the match were taken off the table, however, after Eric Bischoff lost his position in September 1999.
 In order to fulfill the contractual obligation, he was booked in a "Special Main Event" match at Superbrawl in early 2000.
 Uncharacteristic to "Main Event" matches, it was the fourth match on the card and saw Torborg face The Wall which saw The Wall win with a chokeslam.
 Because Bischoff lost his position before the character's wrestling debut, The Demon character got off to a rocky start, losing to Terry Funk in its debut.
 Bookers at the time wanted to make Eric Bischoff look bad.
 Torborg contends that the character was hurt because the KISS concert to debut The Demon was one of the lowest rated segments in the history of WCW Nitro up to that point and even though Bischoff believed in the character, others believed it was dead on arrival.

 Afterwards, he was known simply as "The Demon" and placed in a stable with Vampiro and the Insane Clown Posse called The Dark Carnival.
 He later turned against the group and feuded with Vampiro.

 When WCW was bought out by the then-World Wrestling Federation in 2001, Torborg opted to go back to baseball as a strength coach and not do his scheduled tryout for the WWF.
-In November 2001, Torborg worked for Xcitement Wrestling Federation only wrestling tow matches before he retired from the sport.
+In November 2001, Torborg worked for Xcitement Wrestling Federation only wrestling two matches before he retired from the sport.